crucifix illustration

 When your heart is captive to religious hypocrisy, you become preoccupied with inconsequential matters, like the colour of the church carpet, the volume of the music, the selection of the songs, the colour of the pastor’s shoes or the fact that the pastor doesn’t wear a suit.

-I heard about a conference of very senior church officials that was convened to discuss the following: if a fly falls into the holy water, is the fly sanctified or is the water defiled?
+I heard about a conference of very senior church officials convened to discuss the following: if a fly falls into the holy water, is the fly sanctified or defiled?
 Who cares!
-I’ll tell you doesn’t care – God!
+I’ll tell you who doesn’t care – God!

-When you are trapped in religious hypocrisy, you become outraged by things that just don’t matter to God.
+When you are trapped in religious hypocrisy, you become outraged by things that don’t matter to God.
 What is important to God?
 People.
 Lost people, hurting people, broken people, needy people.
-God is concerned about the preaching of the gospel, feeding the poor, clothing the naked, and liberating the captive.
-God is concerned about mercy and grace, truth and righteousness, justice and redemption.
+God is concerned about preaching the gospel, feeding the poor, clothing the naked, and liberating the captive.
+God is concerned about mercy, grace, truth, righteousness, justice, and redemption.

 So, save your outrage for things that matter.
 Don’t major on the minors.